vyash5075/React-Fundamentals/README.md

 ### `npm start`
 m
-Runs the app in the development mode.<br />
+Runs the app in the development modbe.<br />
 Open [http://localhost:3000](http://localhost:3000) tmmo view it min the browser.
 V
 The page will reload if you make edimts.<br />